SamueleD98/assignment_1/README.md

 ## Introduction

-This repository contains ROS-based software for controlling a robot.
+This repository contains ROS-based software for controlling a proposed robot.
-The main components are
-- a state-machine that represent the robot behaviour according to the environment and to some stimulus
-- ???

 ### Scenario